RookieOne/ruby-learning-databases/introduction-to-csvs.md

 Andy Lakin,(565) 521-2561,Star Wars,201
 ```

 As you would expect, each of the values is separated by commas.
-Would be weird if that wasn't true right?
-CSVs are simple and widely used as a common format for passing data between programs.
+Would be weird if that wasn't true, right?
+Because CSVs are so simple, they are commonly used as a way to pass data between different computer programs.

 ## Finding the Largest Order